 Google My Business and SEO go hand in hand.
 In general, a complete Google My Business listing will help you rank better on Google, and excellent SEO will help your listing be shown more in those top three.
 So, now is a great time to update your Google My Business listing!
 Add a note about how you’re offering online services, update your hours, etc. Show Google that you’re staying up to date and make sure the information clients find is accurate.

 Focus on Conversions

-There are fewer people searching for our services.
+There are fewer people searching for our services now during covid-19.
 Therefore, it’s more important than ever that you convert the clients who do find you in search results!
-The two areas to look at are improving your click through rate (the number of people who “click” on your link when you show up in search results) and improving conversions to client inquiries when people are on your page.
+The two areas to look at are improving your click-through rate (the number of people who “click” on your link when you show up in search results) and improving conversions to client inquiries when people are on your page.